-Patient input
+Patient Input

-CADTH received input from 2 patient advocacy groups: the Lung Health Foundation (LHF) and Lung Cancer Canada (LCC).
-The LHF collected information from an online survey with 13 patients and 1 caregiver, and phone interviews with 2 patients.
+CADTH received input from 2 patient advocacy groups: LHF and LCC.
+LHF collected information from an online survey with 13 patients and 1 caregiver, and phone interviews with 2 patients.
 LCC collected data from phone and video interviews with 4 patients and 1 caregiver.
 Patients' experiences with lung cancer varied from no symptoms to having the disease negatively impact their ability to perform instrumental activities of daily living.
 The most frequently reported symptoms were shortness of breath, fatigue, and depression.
 Other notable concerns were anxiety and stigma related to their diagnosis that prevented them from fully engaging with their families and participating in social activities.

-Patients indicated that they want treatments that stop or slow the progression of disease, prolong life, improve symptoms and quality of life, and have minimal side effects.
+Patients indicated that they want treatments that stop or slow the progression of disease, prolong life, improve symptoms and QoL, and have minimal side effects.
 The patients expressed that it is important to maintain independence and functionality.
-Patients reported that they struggled to navigate the healthcare system and access biomarker testing for MET mutations in Canada.
-The patients indicated that they want the equal access to biomarker testing across Canada at the time of diagnosis or early in treatment.
+Patients reported that they struggled to navigate the health care system and access biomarker testing for MET mutations in Canada.
+The patients indicated that they want equal access to biomarker testing across Canada at the time of diagnosis or early in treatment.

-Clinician input
+Clinician Input